She draws on her previous experiences in order to apply a rare and invaluable level of expertise and insight

 Overview

-Ciara’s expertise in housing, mental health and social care law gives her a unique edge in complex inquests arising from deaths in the community, particularly those who have died in supported accommodation settings such as:
+Ciara is keenly aware of the impact of austerity on the availability of services and demand for them.
+Her expertise in housing, mental health and social care law gives her a unique edge in complex inquests arising from deaths in the community, particularly those who have died in supported accommodation settings; like 16 year old Ben Nelson-Roux, who died in April 2020 while placed by North Yorkshire County Council in a homeless B&B which was recognised to be unsuitable for his needs.

-Ciara is ranked as a Tier 1 Rising Star for Inquests and inquires by The Legal 500 and in Band 3 in Chambers and Partners for the same area.
-Ciara was awarded a Legal Aid Lawyer of the Year Award 2022 in the Legal Aid Newcomer category.
+Ciara is ranked as a Tier 1 Rising Star for Inquests and Inquiries by The Legal 500 and in Band 3 in Chambers and Partners for the same area.
+In 2022, Ciara was awarded a Legal Aid Lawyer of the Year Award in the Legal Aid Newcomer category.

-Outside of her work as a barrister, Ciara is a Young Legal Aid Lawyers committee member and a Greater Manchester Law Centre executive committee member, where she contributes to strategic planning, building the next generation of social welfare lawyers and community outreach.
+Outside of her work as a barrister, Ciara is a trustee at the Greater Manchester Law Centre, where she contributes to strategic planning, building the next generation of social welfare lawyers and community outreach.

 Ciara's pronouns are she/her or they/them.